-Salt Marsh Publications is an independent publishing house with twelve current titles.
-We specialize in historical fiction, mystery and children's books.
+Salt Marsh Publications is an independent publishing house with thirteen current titles.
+We specialize in historical fiction, mystery, and children's books.

 Lorinda's Legacy, a mystery, is based on an actual murder and the ensuing trial, although the events have been fictionalized.
 The story is set in two locations--eastern North Carolina and Gainesville, Florida--and in two time periods--1918 to the present.
 Part I tells the tragic events surrounding the first Lorinda, while Part II tells the story of her granddaughter, the second Lorinda, and her attempt to find the grandmother for whom she was named.

 Florida Shadows is an historical novel set in Southwest Florida in 1918.
 The story follows a young woman who--in an attempt to escape her tragic past--arrives in Fort Ogden, Florida, to start a new life.
 In her new home, Delia Delaney learns to appreciate Florida's unique flora and fauna--while living through the tragic Spanish Flu epidemic and World War I. The novel follows the completion of the railroad from Arcadia to Boca Grande and the construction of the fashionable Gasparilla Inn in Boca Grande.

 Florida Secrets is set in both Southwest Florida and the northern Florida city of Ocala--where Delia and her son must flee to protect them from one who is determined--despite the consequences--to keep the past alive.
 During their exile, however, both Delia and her son discover the family they have both been seeking and return at last to the tranquility of their own "Peace River" home.